 - LOVE IS OFFERING ASSISTANCE … Through real-world marketing insights and unique presentations.

 - One of our stationery advertisers, for example, was getting numerous calls from our wedding couples, but not enough were booking.
 We learned that when our brides would call, the vendor was not sending any samples and was only giving them his prices, which they presumably would write on a piece of paper near the phone.

 After reaching his competitors and receiving all their samples and brochures — our couples would have nothing on hand from him except that piece of paper with his prices, if they could still find it.
 We encouraged him to create a mailing package and to send samples, and soon he was converting a large number of calls into sales.

 “What’s special about Manhattan Bride is that you don’t offer just the ad alone,” one of our floral advertisers told us.
 “You also offer a level of service that the others just don’t.
 The others call me to advertise with them, but they only care about getting the ad.
 Instead, you want to learn about what we offer, so you can best present us to your brides.”

-“Of all my print partners, you really do the best job,” said another one of our advertisers, a venue.
+“Of all my print partners, you really do the best job,” said one of our venue advertisers.
 “Your product delivers and you step up the most as a partner.
 I really appreciate the work I see you and your staff do and it’s great working with you.”

 As I said in introducing our core values, in this demanding time, we believe that “Excellence is Acceptable,” and we strive to offer just that in all ways.